sinonjs/sinon/docs/release-source/release/utils.md

 #### `sinon.format(object);`

-Formats an object for pretty printing in error messages.
-Sinon < 1.3.0 defaulted to coercing objects to strings.
-As of 1.3.0, Sinon uses [buster-format](https://busterjs.org/docs/buster-format/) by default, or Node's
+Formats an object for pretty printing in error messages using [formatio](https://github.com/busterjs/formatio).
-[util](http://nodejs.org/docs/v0.6.6/api/util.html) module.
 Feel free to override this method with your own implementation if you prefer different visualization of e.g. objects.
 The method should return a string.